Prime-Holding/rx_bloc/examples/booking_app/devops/README.md

 ## Mobile Application Distribution Credentials

-This repository contains signing certificates, key stores and provisioning profiles needed for distribution of the Booking App mobile application for Android and iOS.
+This repository contains signing certificates, key stores and provisioning profiles needed for distribution of the mobile application for Android and iOS.
 The credential files are encrypted using `openssl` with a password.

 Both the encryption and decryption script expect an environment variable containing the credential encryption password.
 It can be set like this: